 McKinney, Texas, is a large city located north of Dallas in Collin County.
 For several years in the early 2000s, it was the fastest-growing city in the nation and today, it is estimated to support about 161,000 people.
 Many people who live in McKinney work in the Dallas-Fort Worth area or at Raytheon, the city’s largest employer and they are counting on each paycheck to maintain their current quality of life.
 One in four U.S. workers, however, become disabled before retirement.
 When a disability prevents you from working, you have to find another means of support.

 In 1956, the federal government recognized the need to help disabled workers, so Congress amended the Social Security Act to include an insurance program called Social Security Disability Insurance (SSDI).
-Qualified workers who apply for SSDI receive a monthly benefit that can help them maintain a standard of living above the poverty level.
+Qualified workers who apply for SSDI receive a monthly benefit that can help them maintain a standard of living above the poverty line.

-To have your SSDI application approved, you must show that you have a severe disability that your doctor believes will eventually result in your death or last for a minimum of one year.
-In addition, your condition must prevent you from performing the work you did in the past and make it impossible to adjust to different work.
+To get your SSDI application approved, you must show that you have a severe disability that your doctor believes will eventually result in your death or last for a minimum of one year.
+In addition, your condition must prevent you from both performing the work you did in the past and make it impossible to adjust to different work.

 The SSDI application process can be done online or at the SSA office in McKinney.
 Your application must be accompanied by supporting documentation, including all of your medical records, and you must be able to explain your condition using proper medical terminology.